hellt/netdevops.me/blog/posts/2024/skopeo-alias.md

 Note this quirky `docker-credential-gcr` binary mount, this is an authentication helper for skopeo to authenticate with GCP.
 Other clouds might require other helpers or file mounts.

+A nice blog post on how to use skopeo different transports - <https://www.redhat.com/sysadmin/7-transports-features>